OskarBrzeski/ProgBlack/Review.md

 ## Quality of Written Presentation
 - The quality of the written presentation was very good with good use of headings and bolder text.
 - The use of links and lists made it easier to understand what was being talked about.
-- The author details were clear and easy to understand with the use of colons
+- The author details were clear and easy to understand with the use of colons.
-- There were a few grammatical and spelling errors on some of the pages
+- There were a few grammatical and spelling errors on some of the pages.
 - Overall, the content of the webpages was very good and provided a lot of useful information.

 ### Mark: Outstanding (8/10)

 ## Validity of HTML
+- Most of the HTML tags and content was clear and properly formatted.
+- There were a few un-paired tags, some of the div tags were not ended.
+- The HTML validator picked these un-paired tags up.

-### Mark:
+### Mark: Very good (6/10)

 ## Evidence of Collaboration
+- We can see that

 ### Mark: